-Choosing Technology: The Role of Process and Technology Stack Mapping
+Strategic Technology Selection: The Importance of Process and Technology Stack Mapping for Business Growth

 When it comes to picking tools for your technology stack, an intentional, fact-based approach will prove to be invaluable in the long run.
 Technology should fit your organization’s needs and provide a platform for your business to grow and scale – it’s this role that process and technology stack mapping play in technology selection.
 We start with what the actual problem is, before thinking about what technology we will implement.